Lots of thoughts are buzzing round my head as we close this New Year 2013 issue.

 But is it really that we don’t have time, or more truthfully that we don’t make time?
 I love to go for walks, but before Stanley Basset came into my life, I rarely did, despite having the South Downs on my doorstep.
 Now, when I’m at home, we walk every day, rain or shine.
 And so with this in mind, I share my New Year’s resolutions, most of which I’m embedding already (remember last month and the new diary buying?
 It all started there!).
 I will mess about a bit less in the mornings and therefore have time to throw something into the slow cooker before leaving the house.
 Most recipes really do take less than 20 minutes to prepare.
 And that will mean that dinners and proper lunches are sorted.
 I’ve signed back up to the Boris Bike scheme and am now (leisurely) pedalling my way from station to office and vice versa – so that’s some regular exercise taken care of, and it’s considerably cheaper than the Tube.
 I have also invested in one of those new ‘Dyson Ball’ vacuum cleaners.
 They really are as brilliant as they promise: doggy dust balls be gone!
 No loss of suction, etc. And while I’m not yet set to devote Sunday mornings to penning mass missives, I will write New Year cards to spread some tangible love, rather than sending texts.
 Hmmm, perhaps I don’t need to visit that spiritualist after all…

-First published in the February 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the February 2013 edition of ELLE Decoration UK